Download these FAQs [PDF] [Word Doc]

 Q. Is there a new deadline for when APCMs must have taken place by?

-A. APCM/APMs for this year need to take place by 31 October 2020.
+A. APCM/APMs for this year are back to normal (post Covid-19 pandemic) so need to take place by 31 May of the current year.

 Q. Do we have to be quorum to hold an APCM?